Substra/substra-frontend/ci/readme.md

 On the CI, they are built continuously by GitHub Actions workflow called [build.yaml](/.github/workflows/build.yaml), which gives them "dev" versions based on commit info.
 This workflow can be triggered by:

--   pushing a commit on the `master` branch
+-   pushing a commit on the `main` branch
 -   pushing a tag
 -   [running it manually](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) via the github interface or a HTTP API call